elabftw/elabdoc/doc/admin-guide.rst

 * Can edit available Status for experiments of their team
 * Can edit available Items Types for the database of their team
 * Can edit the default experiments template
-* Can import data from a CSV file in the database
-* Can import elabftw.zip archives (experiments or database items)
 * Can manage groups of users amongst the team (see below)
 * Can change the rightmost link in the main menu (default is Documentation)
 * Can archive users.
 Archiving users means disable login for that account, and lock all experiments.